3eysh/3eysh/README.md

 🔒 **sentinel** — AI-powered phishing + social engineering detector for arabic and english. built in 90 minutes at MEC hackathon 2026. (araBERT/CAMeL-BERT based)

-🍽️ **wasel** — white-label hospitality OS for independent cafés and restaurants in oman and the GCC.

 ## community

 ⬡ global shaper, world economic forum — muscat hub (now karachi hub)